google/WebFundamentals/src/content/en/fundamentals/instant-and-offline/web-storage/cache-api.md

     cache.match(request).then((response) => console.log(request, response));

-If `request` is a string it will first be converted to a `Request` by calling `new Request(request)`.
+If `request` is a string it is first be converted to a `Request` by calling `new Request(request)`.
 The function returns a `Promise` that resolves to a `Response` if a matching entry is found, or `undefined` otherwise.

 To determine if two
 `Requests` match, more than just the URL is used.
-Two requests will be considered different if they have different query strings, `Vary` headers and/or methods (`GET`, `POST`, `PUT`, etc.).
+Two requests are considered different if they have different query strings, `Vary` headers and/or methods (`GET`, `POST`, `PUT`, etc.).

 You can ignore some or all of these things by passing an options object as a second parameter.